workgroupengineering/Documentation/docs/data-binding/converting-binding-values.md

 ### Negating Values <a href="negating-values" id="negating-values"></a>

 Often you will need to negate a value that you're binding to.
-A frequent use for this is to show or hide and control or to enable/disable it.
+A frequent use for this is to show/hide a control or to enable/disable it.
 You can negate a binding value by prepending a "bang" operator: `!`.

 For example you might want to show one control when another control is disabled.